muba2ham/finger_print_garage_opener/README.md

 3. Capacitive Fingerprint Sensor - [Link to finger print sensor used in project](https://wiki.dfrobot.com/Capacitive_Fingerprint_Sensor_SKU_SEN0348)
 4. Garage door opener - should already be installed for this project to be functional
 5. Few jumper wires and wire long enough to run from finger print sensor to arduino and ardunio to both garage door opener terminals
-6. Arduino Uno 5v Power Supply
+6. Arduino Uno 12v Power Supply (12v needed to power relays)

 **Note**